bartelsjoshuac/SAPG/AssuranceCases.md

 <!---Expecations of Assignment for reference --->

 * Assess the alignment of the evidence you identified in your diagrams with that available (or can be made available) from the OSS project.
 Highlight the gaps.
 ( Include a link to your team's GitHub repository that shows your internal project task assignments and collaborations to finish this task.

+While working on this OSS project we realized a few limitations of LDAP that may not meet all the requirements:
+1. Lack of Full Transaction Support:
+LDAP lacks full support for transactions.
+While certain operations within LDAP can be grouped together in a single transaction-like operation, it doesn't provide the same level of transactional integrity as some other database systems.

+2. Limited Complex Query Capabilities:
+LDAP is optimized for quick retrieval of information based on known attributes.
+However, it may not be as suitable for complex querying operations that involve multiple conditions or advanced search capabilities.

+3. Complex Access Control Lists (ACLs):
+Defining and managing complex access control lists in LDAP can be intricate, particularly for large directory services with many users and groups.
+This complexity can sometimes lead to misconfigurations or unintended security gaps.

+4. Lack of Native Data Validation:
+LDAP does not have built-in mechanisms for enforcing data validation rules at the protocol level.
+It relies on schema definitions, which may not cover all possible validation requirements.

+These limitations don't diminish the value and importance of LDAP, but they highlight areas where careful planning, configuration, and supplementary technologies may be necessary to address specific requirements.
+Organizations should consider these aspects when implementing LDAP in their environments.

 * Include a reflection on your teamwork for this assignment.
 What issues occurred?
 How did you resolve them?
 What did you plan to change moving forward?

 ---